Issue loading Confluence 'user profile page'

-Hovermap is currently being commercialised and will be available to purchase in Q3 2017.
+Hovermap is currently being commercialised by Emesent Autonomy and will be available to purchase in Q4 2017.
 The commercial version will include RGB cameras to colour the point cloud and conduct visual inspections.
 An Early Adopter Program has been launched for beta testing of this version.
 For more information please contact: Stefan Hrabar.

 The payload is a self-containted unit and can therefore be mounted to any suitable rotorcraft UAV without the need for autopilot integration.
 As the unit rotates is produces a full spherical field of view around the UAV with minimal occlusion from the UAV airframe.
 This makes it possible to map above, below and all around simultaneously so Hovermap is suitable for mapping indoors, underground and underneath overhanging structures such as bridges.